terbium-lang/standard/spec.md

 #### While-else expressions, breaking with values

 While-else-loops can also be expressions.
-Since normal while-loops cannot be guaranteed to diverge, they are not considered expressions. `while-else` loops are always divergent.
+Since normal while-loops cannot be guaranteed to converge, they are not considered expressions. `while-else` loops are always convergent.

 Specify a value after `break` to break out of the while-loop with the value.
 For example: